in

 Black-eyed Susan vine, Thunbergia alata

-When to Plant Thunbergia
+When to plant Thunbergia

 • Set established seedlings or sow seeds directly in the soil in late winter or spring after all danger of frost has passed.